NYUAD-CRC/crc-docs/source/hpc/jobs/batch_job.rst

 Batch Job
 =========

 Besides interactive sessions, a user can submit batch jobs to the system.
 For production jobs, batch jobs should be used.
+You could also visit the quick intro guide :doc:`here <quick_start>`

 A complete batch job workflow: